cert-manager/trust-manager/design/20241124-rename-bunde-to-clusterbundle.md

 In addition, `ClusterBundle` would be a better name looking at cert-manager having `Issuer` and `ClusterIssuer`.
 The name would also be better aligned with upstream [ClusterTrustBundle](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#cluster-trust-bundles).

+By pushing users to migrate smoothly to a new API, we can perform requested API changes at the same time.
+Consider it similar to a one-way conversion webhook.

+Since trust-manager is maturing and getting more attention, we suggest establishing its own API group: `trust-manager.io`.

 ### Goals

 - `Bundle` resource is renamed to `ClusterBundle`
+- `ClusterBundle` is created in the new `trust-manager.io` API group
 - Provide a smooth migration for users of trust-manager
 - Use the opportunity window to improve the API
   - [Issue summarizing proposed API changes (#242)](https://github.com/cert-manager/trust-manager/issues/242)